ICI3D/DAIDD/preparation/index.md

 ### 3. Software installation

-If you plan to bring a laptop to use during the Clinic, please install the following programs prior to the opening session:
+Please install the following programs on the computer you will use during the Clinic, prior to the opening session:

 - R - a statistical programming language (download links for [Windows](http://cran.r-project.org/bin/windows/base/), [Linux](http://cran.r-project.org/bin/linux/), and [MacOS](http://cran.r-project.org/bin/macosx/))
 	* If you already have R, please check that you have a recent version, or else update.
 Versions starting with 3.5 or 3.6 should be OK.
 - R Studio - a user interface for R that will be needed for computer exercises ([download link](http://www.rstudio.com/products/rstudio/download/))
-- Dropbox - a cloud-based program for sharing and storing files ([download](https://www.dropbox.com/install))
+- [Microsoft Teams](https://www.microsoft.com/en-za/microsoft-365/microsoft-teams/download-app) - used for file sharing, chat, and virtual sessions
 - ICI3D R package - a package containing interactive tutorials for use at the Clinic; to install, run the following lines of code from the R or Rstudio command line:

 <div class="row">